 Consider all the natural elements.

-But these accommodating spaces aren’t just organized — there’s form with the function.
+But these accommodating spaces aren’t just organized — there’s a form with the function.
 The best workspaces elevate or quiet the mood with the right lighting, color, outdoor exposure, and even sound.
-Creating the right balance of energy and peace makes for an enjoyable, calm work experience, contributing to greater productivity and happiness.
+Creating the right balance of energy and peace makes for enjoyable, calm work experience, contributing to greater productivity and happiness.

 This principle drives the design of Amazon’s Spheres opening next year in downtown Seattle.
 The mostly transparent globe-like structures are set to serve as alternative workplaces that also house plants able to thrive in the same climate.
 Builders are including these plants to follow research advice that shows how green vegetation benefits workers, helping improve moods, reduce stress, and refresh minds.
 Amazon believes that this approach will foster happier, healthier, more productive, and more creative employees.

 Indoors or out, energetic or calm — the workspace should empower designers to meet the creative goals of both the company and their teams.
-Designers’ best work environments put both their work and health needs first, lifting spirits, providing clear and organized spaces for both thinking and doing, and giving them the mental space to create.
+Designers’ best work environments put both their work and health needs first, lifting spirits, providing clear and organized spaces for both thinkings and doing, and giving them the mental space to create.